supernnova/SuperNNova/docs/validation/index.rst

     target                  int64  - Type of the supernova, simulated class.
     SNID                    int64  - ID number of the light-curve

 these columns rely on maximum light information and target (original type) from simulations.
 Out-of-distribution classifications are done on the fly.
+Bayesian Networks (variational and Bayes by Backprop) have an entry for each probability distribution sampling, to get the mean and std of the classification read the ``_aggregated.pickle`` file.

 RNN speed